singhsrj/watchparty-youtube/README.md

 - Nginx can be used as a reverse proxy/load balancer in front of FastAPI/Socket.IO with correct WebSocket upgrade handling.

 I will continue learning this setup and implement it in a future update.

+---

+## Top 3 Challenges Faced

+1. Socket.IO connection stuck in production until transport handling was fixed.
+The key issue was realtime handshake behavior across Netlify and Render.
+Allowing polling-first negotiation (instead of forcing websocket-first) resolved the connection flow.

+2. Frontend production fallback accidentally pointed to localhost.
+When deployment environment variables were missing or inconsistent, API and socket clients fell back to `http://localhost:8000`, which broke hosted usage.

+3. Cross-origin consistency between HTTP and realtime layers.
+HTTP endpoints worked, but websocket reliability required explicit and consistent origin configuration for FastAPI CORS and Socket.IO CORS across local and production domains.